cloudmatrix/signedimp/README.txt

 The file can contain hashes for different kinds of data; "m" indicates a module hash while "d" indicates a generic data file.
-The format of the fingerprint and signature depend on the types of key being used; treat them as ASCII blobs.
+The format of the fingerprint and signature depend on the types of key being used, and should be treated as ASCII blobs.

 To create a manifest file you will need a key object that includes the private key data.
 You can then use the functions in the "tools" submodule::

     key = RSAKeyWithPSS(modulus,pub_exponent,priv_exponent)

     signedimp.tools.sign_directory("some/dir/on/sys/path",key)
     signedimp.tools.sign_zipfile("some/zipfile/on/sys/path.zip",key)